 NBA Star’s Struggle for Life Causes Discord

 Some time ago NBA star and former reality-television personality Lamar Odom was found unconscious on the floor of a brothel in Nevada, (Odom has since recovered).
 At the time, there were rumbling storm clouds of looming legal battles if Odom had taken a turn for the worse and died.
 Most individuals who do not follow sports know Lamar Odom as the former husband of Khloe Kardashian of Keeping Up with the Kardashians.
-Odom’s and Kardashian’s divorce had not been fully finalized at the time, but even it they were divorced, Kardashian was still in line to receive a substantial amount of money from Odom’s life insurance policy (she is the designated beneficiary) and if he had passed away.
+Odom’s and Kardashian’s divorce had not been fully finalized at the time, but even it they were divorced, Kardashian was still in line to receive a substantial amount of money from Odom’s life insurance policy (she is the designated beneficiary) had he passed away.
 This angered Odom’s ex-girlfriend, with whom Odom had two children and who has vowed to fight the reality-TV queen for what she believes she and her children deserve.

 Unfortunately for the alternate beneficiary, the insurance company is likely to pay the designated beneficiary the death benefit regardless of the marital status between the beneficiary and the deceased (some states have statutes preventing an ex-spouse from collecting on a life insurance policy even if they are the designated beneficiary unless the policyholder designates the ex-spouse as the designated beneficiaty post-divorce) .
-This is because, at its core, the policy between the policyholder and the carrier is a contract whose terms the two parties agreed to at some point in the past.
-The carrier is ill-equipped and has little appetite for getting involved in a legal dispute over whether the policyholder intended to change the beneficiary designation before his or her death.
+This is, because, at its core, the policy between the policyholder and the carrier is a contract whose terms the two parties agreed to at some point in the past.
+The carrier is ill-equipped and has little appetite for getting involved in a legal dispute over whether the policyholder intended to change the beneficiary designation before his death.

 What Lesson Can Be Learned from Lamar Odom?

-If nothing else, Lamar Odom’s situation is a reminder for everyone who has a will and/or life insurance policies to have these documents updated whenever a life change such as a birth, death, marriage, or divorce occurs.
+If nothing else, Lamar Odom’s situation is a reminder for everyone who has a will and/or life insurance policies to have these documents updated whenever a life change, such as a birth, death, marriage, or divorce occurs.
 A life insurance company will, in most cases, pay the designated beneficiary if a proper claim for benefits is presented.